 This is the majority of hosts.
 They are casually hosting.

-It’s profitable for this person to host because they will keep their rantable space even if they weren’t an AirBnB host.
+It’s profitable for this person to host because they will keep their rentable space even if they weren’t on AirBnB.
 For them, the cost of their lease, cost of capital, HOA fees, etc. should be “on their books” as $0.

 However, they are not professionals.
 The guest experience between hosts is wildly different.
 Hosts have different standards for: